mpolden/echoip/README.md

 - All endpoints (except `/port`) can return information about a custom IP address specified via `?ip=` query parameter
 - Open source under the [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause)

-## Why?

-- To scratch an itch
-- An excuse to use Go for something
-- Faster than ifconfig.me and has IPv6 support

 ### Usage

 ```